uvatoc/uvatoc.github.io/src/content/syllabus.md

-**Final Grade Determination.** The final grade in the course will be determined by combining the cohort grade and the final exam grade with approximately equal weighting.
-In most cases, we expect these will be consistent and provide clear evidence supporting the grade a student has earned in the course.
+**Final Grade Determination.** The final grade in the course will be determined by combining the cohort grade and the final exam grade with both counting substantially.
+In most cases, we expect the cohort and exam grades will be consistent and provide clear evidence supporting the grade a student has earned in the course.
 In cases where they are inconsistent, we will consider a student's performance through the course in more detail including the detailed feedback provided from the cohort meetings, and view signs of improvement throughout the semester positively.
 In cases where a student's grade is not clear based on their cohort assessments, we will provide option for students to request an oral final exam to be scheduled with one of the instructors during the exam period.

 # Honor Expectations